TritonDataCenter/pkgsrc-wiki/pkgdev:bulk.markdown

 <a name="build-pbulk-tools"/>

-## Build pbulk tools
+## Build pbulk tools (OSX/Linux)

+This step is not required on SmartOS, skip to the next step.

-The first set of packages we need to build are the pbulk tools, and any software required to perform the main bulk builds.
+The first set of packages we need to build on OSX and Linux are the pbulk tools, and any software required to perform the main bulk builds.

 First checkout the `joyent/feature/pbulk/trunk` branch.
 This contains some modifications to the pbulk code, for example to enable publishing to